 Parents and carers

-Supporting a bereaved child can be exhausting and bewildering, particularly if you are grieving yourself.
+Supporting a bereaved child can be bewildering and exhausting, particularly if you are grieving yourself.
 For practical information about the financial and administrative things that need to happen after a death, click here.

 Tips from other parents

 - Try to talk to your children honestly and explain what has happened in a way that they can understand.
 They need information and reassurance.

 - Try to talk to your children about the funeral.
 Including them and giving them choices will help them to remember and say goodbye.

 - Talk about the person who has died - include your children in remembering.

 - How children grieve will depend on their age and their understanding of events.